MarkusMiksch/Udacity-Memory-Game/README.md

-# Memory Game Project
+# Udacity Memory Game Project

-## Instructions
+## How to run the app

+1. Download the zip file or clone the repo to your Desktop.
+2. Open `index.html` in your browser.

+## How to play the game

 This is a simple Memory Game.
-Every move you can turn up two cards.
-If they match they will remain face up.
-If not, both will be turned down again.
-You have won the game when all cards are face up.
+Every move the player can reveal two cards.
+If they match they will remain uncovered.
+If not, both will be turned facedown again.
+The player has won the game if all cards are uncovered.
-The amount of time and moves it took will determin your rating (1-3 stars).
+The player gets a rating (1-3 stars) depending on how many moves it took him to solve it.

+## Project Overview

 The project consists of HTML, CSS and JavaScript.
-No extern librarys are needed.
+No extern librarys were needed.

-Some of the modal code is from w3schools.com
+Some of the modal code snippets are from w3schools.com.